Ways to Improve Memory Retention in 17 Months Old

 How far back can children recall things?
-Just as you find it tough to remember the first few months after your birth, your toddler suffers from the same memory loss too.
+Just as you find it tough to remember the first few months after your birth, your toddler suffers from the same memory loss, too.
 He’ll find it quite hard to recall his first memory experiences.
+So, when do babies start remembering?
 Let’s take a closer look at the limitations of memory retention in kids.

 1. Pace of Memory Development

-Infantile amnesia can be best explained with the help of the pace of brain development in toddlers.
-At about 2years of age, a toddler’s brain develops actively and learns intensely.
+Infantile amnesia can be best explained by the pace of brain development in toddlers.
+At about two years of age, a toddler’s brain develops actively and learns intensely.
 Specifically, new synapses – such as the connection between neurons – disappear and form constantly.
 So, the brain keeps forming extra connections without knowing which will be useful.
 At a later stage, it removes the less important ones.
+Infantile amnesia is commonly recognised for the lost episodic memories during the first few years of life (generally 0–3 years) (1).
+Episodic memories are also coined as autobiographical memories, hippocampal memories, and hippocampus-dependent memories (2).

 2. Selective Memory Retention and Recall in Children

-Aside from a few exceptionally emotional or traumatic memories that babies retain, toddlers forget most of their earliest memories.
+Aside from a few exceptionally emotional or traumatic memories that babies retain, toddlers forget most of their earliest memories they experience around the age of two (3).
 For instance, a child may vaguely remember a car accident she was involved in at the age of 2.
 Others may remember drowning, falling off a horse, or a sibling’s birth at home.
 These are experiences that caused emotional stress of some kind in infancy and are remembered for long.

 3. No Long-term Memory

-Long term memory retention and recall is quite poor in children aged about 15 months or less.
+Long-term memory retention and recall are quite poor in children aged about 15 months or less.
 Even though these young ones get to know their moms and dads via daily visual contact, they fail to remember or learn much at this stage.
 As they use their short term memory only, it’s best to limit teachings to simple things.

 4. When Does a Child Start to Remember Things?